lambda-dom/weidu_library/weidu_library/docs/libraries/tables.md

 `get_table_fields STR_VAR table RET fields`

-Return the `:`-separated list of fields of the table.
+Return the list of fields of the table as `,`-separated string.
 Will return garbage if `table` does not have the table format.

 `get_row_from_table INT_VAR row STR_VAR table RET_ARRAY array`